konradduleba/TheBooker/README.md

-# The-facebook
+# Booker
-Application is a fan attempt to mirror facebook page from 2004/2005.
+Application is an online directory that connects people through all over the world

 <h3>Functionalities:</h3>
 <li>User accounts (login/register)</li>